TorontoCodingCollective/2020_GyroDrive_OldCommands/README.md

 <p>
 Best of luck to all teams!
 <p>
 P.S.
-A framework based on the new Command paradigm will not be released for a few weeks.
+A framework based on the new Command paradigm is not scheduled for this season.